 I also accept shorter assignments, and have covered breaking news for The New York Times, Reuters, The Washington Post, and The Wall Street Journal, including coverage of a landmark voting-rights trial and the merger between Duke Energy and Progress Energy.

+Healthcare Mergers: What's at stake in the merger between UNC and Carolinas HealthCare.
+Business North Carolina.
 Local Flavor.
 A look at entrepreneurialism through the eyes (nose?) of a flavoring company.
 Business North Carolina.

 The Mystery that is Melania.
 A profile in the Washington Post Magazine about Melania Trump.
 Yes, that Melania Trump.
 Hammer blow.
 A cover story in the Washington Post Magazine about rage, murder and rock climbing.
 Beyond Spam.
 A profile of Hormel Foods and its efforts to become a more holistic food company.
 Published in Fortune magazine's Fortune 500 issue.
 Participatory Budgeting.
 This is a piece for Yes!
 Magazine about a new way of sharing power in cities.
 It left me encouraged about democracy.
 Urban Parks.
 Part of National Geographic's year-long celebration of parks, this story in the April issue of the magazine explores the innovation behind a new generation of public spaces.